 - Build yourself a good spear.
 I prefer the four-point spear, where you split the end twice, so there are four points.
 Sharpen them and then harden the points in the fire.
 This is great for spearfishing or going after small game.
 It also helps with self-defense.
 However, ensure the spear is long enough to reach past your shoulders if you stand it on end.
 This ensures that you will not trip and fall on your spear.

 - Do not try to hunt at night.
 Most active animals at night have much better vision than a human.
 In addition, many predators do their hunting at night.
 Even something as small as twisting your ankle can be a significant issue in the middle of the night.

 - Do not throw away your gut pile.
 The kidneys, liver, and heart are all edible.
 You can also eat the eyeballs and tongue.
 Save the rest for bait.

 - Try growing sprouts as a food source.
 If you have dried beans, put them in a cloth and soak them overnight.
 Then dunk them again twice a day.
 After a few days, you will have sprouts shooting out that can double or triple the amount of food you have.
 Make sure you boil them before eating to kill any bacteria.

 - Before you go hunting or trapping, mask your scent and appearance.
 Rub mud or soot all over exposed skin and clothing.
 Shove a few branches with leaves in your clothing to where they stick out and break up your silhouette.

 - If you are low on meat, boil it and drink the broth.
-Any nutrients that are released from the meat through cooking will end up in the broth.
-It will help you stay hydrated and also make the most of your meat or fish.
+Any nutrients released from the meat through cooking will end up in the broth.
+It will help you stay hydrated and make the most of your meat or fish.